sahib/misc/the-vibes-that-i-summoned/slides.typ

     [
       - Explain the tasks at hand like you would to a junior colleague. \
         #text(fill: gray)[A very eager, junior colleague with seemingly infinite capacity.]
       - Push back.
 Ask for alternatives.
 Let it explain.
-Disagree. \
+Disagree.
+Give context. \
         #text(fill: gray)[If you'd reject a colleague's PR for that reasoning, reject the model's.]
     ],[
       #v(-1cm)